-Premenstrual dysphoric disorder is a type of depression that only affects women.
+The premenstrual dysphoric disorder is a type of depression that only affects women.
 It is commonly referred to as a more severe type of premenstrual syndrome (PMS).
 The mood swings often associated with premenstrual dysphoric disorder are much more severe, however.
-Like PMS, PMDD can also cause bloating and weight gain, fatigue and changes in sleeping patterns in women.
-However, PMDD is characterized by increased anger and irritability, sadness, hopelessness and anxiety.
+Like PMS, PMDD can also cause bloating and weight gain, fatigue, and changes in sleeping patterns in women.
+However, PMDD is characterized by increased anger and irritability, sadness, hopelessness, and anxiety.
 The most common cause of premenstrual dysphoric disorder is an underlying mood disorder that is worsened by the symptoms of premenstrual syndrome.
 Common remedies for PMDD include the prescription of antidepressants as well as birth control pills.

 If you think that you or a loved one may be struggling with a mental health disorder, Pasadena Villa can help.
 We are here to answer questions and connect to care.
 Pasadena Villa currently offers treatment at two residential locations in both Orlando, Florida and Knoxville, Tennessee , and outpatient services in Cary, North Carolina and Charlotte, North Carolina .
 To learn more about our program, call us at1.407.378.3519